PE and Games

 Many children have the opportunity to represent the school in sporting matches.
 Teams include boys and girls football, cross-country, short tennis, netball, rounders, athletics, orienteering, Boccia, quick sticks, tag rugby, badminton, basketball and kwik cricket.

 The school has made excellent use of the School’s Sports Premium Funding from the Government.
-A full analysis of this provision and its impact can be found below in the school sports funding tab.
+A full analysis of this provision and its impact can be found on the school sports funding tab.